EshbanTheLearner/thepersonalmsds/todayilearned.md

 ## Part - II (22 September 2020 - Continued)

+### Day 22 | October 13, 2020 | Tuesday

+**Today's Progress:** Today I continued with the **Algorithms for Non-Linear Optimization** course by **Michael Zibulevsky**.

+**Description:** This includes the following:
+- Conversion of Different Problems to SDP
+  - Lemma of Schur Complement
+  - Minimize Maximal Eigenvalue of Symmetric Matrix
+  - Linear Matrix Approximation
+  - Expression of Linear Programming via SDP

 ### Day 21 | October 12, 2020 | Monday

 **Today's Progress:** Today I continued with the **Algorithms for Non-Linear Optimization** course by **Michael Zibulevsky**.